learnfinitylabs/nginx-node-php-mysql-in-docker/README.md

 ```bash
   git clone https://github.com/learnfinitylabs/nginx-node-php-mysql-in-docker.git .
 ```
-Make sure that the docker desktop is launched, then nn your terminal, navigate inside the docker folder, then type:
+Make sure that the docker desktop is launched, then in your terminal, navigate inside the docker folder, then type:

 ```bash
   docker-compose up -d